NewsRegionBaltimore County

-ROLAND PARK, Md. — A Baltimore County boutique is warming hearts and bodies this winter through a community coat drive to help women and children in need.
+ROLAND PARK, Md. — A boutique at The Village of Cross Keys is warming hearts and bodies this winter through a community coat drive to help women and children in need.

 WATCH: Local boutique collects coats for domestic violence survivors